stardist/stardist-docs/docs/faq.md

 In order to handle large images (or stacks) that cannot be processed all at once in step 1, there is an option to internally process the input image in separate overlapping tiles.
 To that end, you can specify the number of tiles in both Python (parameter `n_tiles` of `model.predict`) and Fiji.
 This is especially necessary because GPUs often have limited memory that does not permit to process large images directly.

-Step 2 is currently processed for the entire image, which can be a computational bottleneck for large images.
-To alleviate this issue, we are currently working on another option that will allow us to also perform this step independently for regions of the image.
-Note that we also consider supporting cases where the input image (and resulting prediction) are too large to fit in host memory, i.e. cannot be loaded all at once.
+Step 2 is currently processed for the entire image, which can be a bottleneck for huge images in terms of computation and memory.
+Therefore, there is a special prediction mode that jointly does both steps in overlapping blocks and additionally doesn't even require the whole input image (and label image output) to be loaded into CPU memory all at once (see [example notebook](https://nbviewer.jupyter.org/github/stardist/stardist/blob/main/examples/other2D/predict_big_data.ipynb)).

 #### What hardware do you recommend?

 If you occasionally want to segment 2D images of moderate size (e.g. 1024x1024 pixels), you do not need special hardware – a typical laptop will be enough.
 However, as [mentioned before](#how-can-i-speed-up-the-prediction-is-it-possible-to-predict-on-very-large-images-stacks), both a more powerful multi-core CPU and a recent GPU can substantially speed up prediction with StarDist.
 Furthermore, training your own model without a GPU is not recommended at all, as this can be *very* slow, especially for 3D images.
 Of course, if you intend to use StarDist for large images or stacks, you will need a sufficient amount of RAM and storage.

 Regarding the choice of GPU, it (currently) has to be a [CUDA](https://en.wikipedia.org/wiki/CUDA)-compatible GPU from Nvidia.
 There are many options to choose from, which do change all the time.
 A very important factor besides speed is the amount of GPU memory, which should be 8 GB or more when training StarDist 3D models.
 It is much less important for 2D training and prediction (in both 2D and 3D).
-We personally use rather high-end (but now 3+ years old) GPUs (1080, Titan X Maxwell, Titan X Pascal).

 ## Method/technical